laexquisitehorse/exquisitehorsey.github.io/README.md

 Another unblocked games website.
 Though this one looks like it was copied straight from tag-2, I hand coded the styles and files (I only took the games from other websites).
 I sometimes change the address and name to counter getting blocked by Cisco.

 ## Website features:
-* Redirects to canvas after 200 seconds 🕙
+* Redirects to Google drive after 200 seconds 🕙
 * (soon to be public) Search tab 🔎
 * Fulscreen for games ⇱
 * Favicon and title desgised as canvas dashboard 🤫